Country Joe McDonald: Music career

 McDonald has recorded 33 albums and has written hundreds of songs over a career spanning 60 years.
-In 1965, he and Barry Melton co-founded Country Joe & the Fish which became a pioneer psychedelic rock band with their eclectic performances at the Avalon Ballroom, the Fillmore Auditorium, the 1967 Monterey Pop Festival, and both the 1969 original and 1979 reunion Woodstock Festivals.
+In 1965, he and Barry "The Fish" Melton co-founded Country Joe & the Fish which became a pioneer psychedelic rock band with their eclectic performances at the Avalon Ballroom, the Fillmore Auditorium, the 1967 Monterey Pop Festival, and both the 1969 original and 1979 reunion Woodstock Festivals.

-Their best-known song is his "The "Fish" Cheer/I-Feel-Like-I'm-Fixin'-to-Die Rag" (1965), a black comedy novelty song about the Vietnam War, whose familiar chorus ("One, two, three, what are we fighting for?") is well known to the Woodstock generation and Vietnam veterans of the 1960s and '70s.
+His best known song, The Fish Cheer/I-Feel-Like-I'm-Fixin'-to-Die Rag (1965), is a black comedy novelty song about the Vietnam War, whose familiar chorus --"One, two, three, what are we fighting for?" is well-known amongst the Woodstock generation and Vietnam veterans of the '60s and '70s.
 McDonald wrote the song in about 20 minutes for an anti-Vietnam War play.
-The "Fish Cheer" was the band performing a call-and-response with the audience, spelling the word "fish", followed by Country Joe yelling, "What's that spell?" twice, with the audience responding, and then, the third time, "What's that spell?", followed immediately by the song.
-The "Fish Cheer" evolved into the "Fuck Cheer" after the Berkeley Free Speech Movement.
-The cheer was on the original recording of "I-Feel-Like-I'm-Fixin'-To-Die Rag", being played right before the song on the LP of the same name.
-The cheer became popular and the crowd would spell out F-I-S-H when the band performed live.
+The Fish Cheer was the band performing a call-and-response with the audience, spelling the word "FISH", followed by McDonald yelling, "What's that spell?" twice, with the audience responding, and then, the third time, "What's that spell?" followed immediately by the song.
+The Fish Cheer evolved into the "Fuck Cheer" after the Berkeley Free Speech Movement.
+The cheer appeared on the original recording of "I-Feel-Like-I'm-Fixin'-To-Die Rag", right before the song on the LP of the same name.
+The cheer became popular and the crowd would enthusiastically spell out F-I-S-H when the band performed live.
 During the summer of 1968 the band played on the Schaefer Music Festival tour.
 Gary "Chicken" Hirsh suggested before one of the shows to spell the word "fuck" instead of "fish".
 Although the crowd loved it, the management of the Schaefer Beer Festival did not and kicked the band off the tour for life.
 The Ed Sullivan Show then canceled a previously scheduled appearance by the band, telling them to keep the money they had already been paid in exchange for never playing on the show.
 The modified cheer continued at most of the band's live shows throughout the years, including Woodstock and elsewhere.
 In Worcester, Massachusetts, McDonald was arrested for obscenity and fined $500 for uttering "fuck" in public.